facebook/flow/website/en/docs/types/arrays.md

 ## Array access is unsafe <a class="toc" id="toc-array-access-is-unsafe" href="#toc-array-access-is-unsafe"></a>

-When you retrieve an element from an array there is always a possibility that it `undefined`.
+When you retrieve an element from an array there is always a possibility that it is `undefined`.
 You could have either accessed an index which is out of the bounds of the array, or the element could not exist because it is a "sparse array".